Noteworthy Savings Accounts

-You also won’t be charged a monthly fee with this account; in fact, so long as you avoid sending outgoing wire transfers and having returned deposits, you can use this account absolutely fee-free.
+You also won’t be charged a monthly fee with this account; in fact, so long as you avoid sending outgoing wire transfers and having returned deposits, you can use this account fee free.

-The UFB Direct Premier Savings Account stands as one of the best high-yield savings account’s available today.
-This account’s APY is up to 4.81% on your balances, which is also the maximum interest rate offered by UFB.
+The UFB Direct Secure Savings Account stands as one of the best high-yield savings account’s available today.
+This account’s APY is up to 5.25% on your balances, which is also the maximum interest rate offered by UFB.

 With this account, you get many features typical to online savings accounts, such as access to a mobile app, as well as some more unusual perks, like an ATM card.
 On top of that, there are no monthly maintenance fees and no minimum balance to open your account.

-Right now, Nationwide Business Premium Savings is offering a sign-up bonus of up to $210 to eligible accountholders who open a new account by June 30, 2023.
-Customers will need to use the promotional code SBIZ100 when opening the account, and other requirements apply.*
+Right now, Business Premium Savings is offering a sign-up bonus to eligible accountholders who open a new account by December 31, 2023.
+Customers will need to use a promotional code when opening the account, and other requirements apply.*

-To be eligible to earn all or a portion of the cash incentive as part of the “BPS210″ $210 promotion, a Business Premium Savings (BPS) that includes the promotional code “BPS210″ must be submitted between 05/15/2023 at 12:00am PT and 11:59pm PT on 06/30/2023.
-Axos Bank reserves the right to limit each primary account holder to one (1) business premium savings account promotional offer per year and customers who have held primary ownership of an Axos Bank or Axos Bank for Nationwide checking or savings account at any time in the past 12 months may be disqualified from the “BPS210″ offer.
+To be eligible to earn all or a portion of the cash incentive as part of the promotional offer “BPS375,” a Business Premium Savings (BPS) account must be submitted between 09/13/2023 at 12:00 am PT and 12/31/2023 at 11:59 pm PT.
+Axos Bank reserves the right to limit each primary account holder or business title to one (1) savings account promotional offer per year.
+Businesses that have held an Axos Bank or UFB or Axos Bank for Nationwide checking or savings account past 12 months under the same title are not eligible for this offer.
 Promotional terms and conditions are subject to change or removal without notice.
-Bonus cash may be taxable and reported on IRS Form 1099-MISC.
+Incentive may be taxable and reported on IRS Form 1099-MISC.
 Consult your tax advisor.
-After initial requirements above are met, the amount of cash bonus earned will depend on meeting the additional requirements outlined below:
+After initial requirements above are met, the amount of incentive earned will depend on meeting the additional requirements outlined below:

-Savings accounts are not a one-size-fits-all product; when selecting one, it’s best to determine what’s most important to you and look for an account that lines up with your needs.
+Savings accounts are not a one-size-fits-all product.
+When selecting one, think through what’s most important to you and look for an account that lines up with your needs.

 Here are some factors to consider when choosing a savings account:

-- APY: Shop around at different banks and find the best rates to maximize your savings efforts.
+- APY: Shop around at multiple banks and find the best rates to maximize your savings efforts.
 High-yield savings accounts tend to offer higher rates than other deposit accounts.

 - Opening deposit requirements: A bank or credit union may require you to deposit a specific amount of money to open a savings account.
-Determine how much you can afford to deposit into a savings account.
+Determine how much you can afford to deposit.

 - Minimum balance requirements: Some savings accounts require you to keep a minimum balance in your account to earn interest or to avoid monthly fees.